jchristn/WatsonMesh/README.md

 ## Example

-The following example shows a simple example without SSL.
+The following example shows a simple example using byte arrays and without SSL.
 Make sure you start instances for mesh nodes running on ports 8000, 8001, and 8002.
 You can use multiple instances of the ```Test``` project to see a more complete example.

 ```
 using WatsonMesh;